teddyoweh/Screenshot-Logger/README.md

 ## Usage

-In the following paragraphs, I am going to describe how you can get and use Scrapeasy for your own projects.
+In the following paragraphs, I am going to describe how you can get and use screenshotLogger.

 ###  Getting it